Shkraboom/SAR-Buildings-Detection/README.md

-# Building detection on PCA images
+# Building detection on SAR images
-This project implements the YOLOv8 neural network architecture for building detection on PCA (radar synthesised aperture radar) images.
+This project implements the YOLOv8 neural network architecture for building detection on SAR (synthesised aperture radar) images.

 ## Table of Contents
 - [Project Description](#project-description)